ayan4m1/minestat-es/README.md

 | maxPlayers | `number`   | The maximum number of players the server supports         |
 | playerInfo | `object[]` | An aray of { id, name } objects for each connected player |

-**NOTE**: playerInfo is only populated if the server chooses to do so.
+**NOTE**: playerInfo is only populated when using the modern query protocol and the server chooses to send it.

 `fetchServerInfo` rejects if an error occurs during SRV record resolution.